Candra0x6/NIFC-Competition/README.md

 ### Features

-- **Dance**: Explore the captivating world of Indonesian traditional dances, with descriptions, videos, and historical context.
 - **Music**: Discover the enchanting melodies and rhythms of Indonesia's musical genres, from gamelan to angklung.
 - **Architecture**: Admire the stunning architectural marvels of Indonesia, from ancient temples to modern buildings.
 - **Art**: Appreciate the beauty and symbolism of Indonesian art forms, including batik, woodcarving, and painting.